-The final proposed wind generation facility consists of sixty-three (63) GE 1.6 MW units with a terminal voltage of 0.69 kV and sixty (60) Nordex 2.5 MW units with a terminal voltage of 0.66 kV.
+The proposed wind generation facility consists of 68 GE 1.5 MW units with a terminal voltage of 0.575 kV and 60 Nordex 2.5 MW units with a terminal voltage of 0.66 kV.
 The individual turbines are connected together on eleven 34.5 kV feeders.
-Four of these circuits have GE units and seven circuits have Nordex units.
-Two of the GE feeders will be connected to the each of the 34.5 kV substation buses A and B. Four Nordex feeders are connected to substation A and three Nordex feeders are connected to substation A and three Nordex feeders are connected to substation B. The two 34.5/230 kV transformers at the two substation buses raise the voltage to 230 kV for transmission purposes.
+Five of these circuits have GE units and six circuits have Nordex units.
+All the GE feeders and one Nordex feeder will be connected to the 34.5 kV substation bus A and the other five Nordex feeders will be connected to the 34.5 kV substation bus B. The two 34.5/230 kV transformers at the two substation buses raise the voltage to 230 kV for transmission purposes.
 The proposed expansion will be connected to the existing Cedar Creek facility by a 20-mile single circuit 230 kV radial line.
 Since this study involves transient stability analysis, the 250 MW Cedar Creek expansion facility has been represented in complete detail showing each individual generator.
 The additional generation from GI-2007-6 has been accommodated by decreasing the generation at Comanche unit 3.

-The proposed GE units will have an enhanced reactive power capability with a power factor range of 0.90 lagging to 0.90 leading, based on the information provided by the Generation Provider.
+The GE units will have enhanced reactive capability with a power factor range of 0.90 lagging to 0.90 leading based on the information provided by the Generation Provider.
 The Nordex units operate at varying power factors depending on the active power output of the turbines.
 When the units are at maximum capacity, they operate between 0.98 leading to 0.98 lagging power factor.
 For lower levels of generation the reactive support provided by these units increases.
-Only the cases with maximum generation and no generation at Cedar Creek were studied, since these should be the worst case scenarios with respect to the POI.
+Only the cases with maximum generation and no generation at Cedar Creek were studied since these should be the worst case scenarios.